 other support; in Classical architecture, the entablature is

 composed of an architrave, a frieze and a cornice.

 Fascia (bordure de toit): A finish element

 covering the face of eaves and roof projections.

 patrimoine): Any federally owned building that has been designated

-by the Minister of Canadian Heritage enviroment under the Federal
+by the Minister in charge of Parks Canada under the Federal

 Heritage Buildings Policy.